mozilla/source-map/README.md

 Set the source content for a source file.
 This will be added to the `SourceMap` in the `sourcesContent` field.

-- `sourceFile`: The filename of the source file
+- `sourceFile`: The filename of the source file.

-- `sourceContent`: The content of the source file
+- `sourceContent`: The content of the source file.

 ```js
 node.setSourceContent(